jakeleveroni/react-table-wrapper/README.md

 We are working on getting rid of this but for the time being this is necessary.

 ## Development
-Building your code to deploy to NPM
+Building your code to deploy to NPM: (you will need to update the version in the package.json)

-    yarn rollup
+    yarn rollup;
-    npm publish
+    npm publish;

 ## Building a table
 To build a table using this package you need to make use of the AgentToolsTableBuilderService.tsx